DreamOfTheRedChamber/system-design-interviews/Basics_Multithreading.md

 ```

 ### Stop a thread
+* Java does not provide a way for one thread to force stop of another thread because if it does so, then the other thread might be in a state of inconsistency.
+Java provides a collaboration mechanism for one thread to notify another thread that it would better stop.

+#### Best practices - Use Stop()
+##### Case to stop
+*

+##### Possible to be blocked
+##### Possible to be blocked after each loop

 ### Thread and process
 * Similar goals: Split up workload into multiple parts and partition tasks into different, multiple tasks for these multiple actors.
 Two common ways of doing this are multi-threaded programs and multi-process systems.